Skip Navigation

 Plan your day

-Edge Hill send out open day programmes in advance of the event.
+Edge Hill will send your student the online version of the open day programme in advance of the event.
 This gives you the opportunity to look through everything happening at the event and see what’s most important to you.
+It can help to write down the key talks or tours you want to attend, so you won’t miss a thing.

-It can help to write down the key talks or tours you want to attend, so you won’t miss a thing (we’ve included a planner so you can do just that).
-Don’t worry if you can’t make every open day, universities often offer campus tours throughout the year to give you another chance to visit.
+Don’t worry if you can’t make every open day.
+Universities often offer campus tours throughout the year to give you another chance to visit.
 If you fancy a refresh after visiting or live a bit further away, some universities also offer virtual open days or tours.

 Don’t forget: Wear comfortable shoes.
 You will be doing lots of walking, much of it outdoors, so ensure that you are dressed for the unpredictable weather.